dod-ccpo/logz/README.md

 ### Running

-For development we run an SSH tunnel in a screen session to logz.
-The configuration file included sends logs to localhost, which get tunneled to the logz.
+For development we run an SSH tunnel in a screen session to logz-dev.
+The configuration file included sends logs to localhost, which is then tunneled to logz-dev.

 ```
 script/start-tunnel.sh
+tail -f /var/log/td-agent/atat-nginx/*.log  # Optional
 # ^A:detach<CR>
 sudo service td-agent start
 ```